Establishing our home for the next generation of service

-Coming Soon: a free tour of the new building!
+Come take a tour of the new building!

-Want a sneak peek of the future site of our food pantry and senior programs?
-We’ll be holding small group tours led by Neighborhood House staff and volunteers.
-More dates and times to come!
+Want a sneak peek of the future site of our new home?
+We’re holding small group tours led by Neighborhood House staff and volunteers.
+There are a variety of dates and times to choose from but let us know if there’s a better time for you.

 Transforming Need Into Bright Futures